 Run in Rome on a hill above the city in Villa Pamphili

 Some stunning views on sweeping meadows on the Janiculum Hill above Trastevere at one end, and St Peter’s at the other.

 Take the Tram #8 to Gianicolense and walk up the hill.

 Obviously the above are merely a tiny selection of suggestions.
 There are hundreds of other places to run in Rome (one popular choice that we don’t favor is along the river in the city center, breathing in fumes), but these are ones that we’ve enjoyed.

-Wherever you decide to run in the city, it will give you a new perspective on Rome, and allow you to see sights far away from the tourist traps.
+Wherever you decide to run in the city, it will give you a new perspective on Rome, and allow you to see sights far away from the teeming traffic and the tourist traps.